-Third, due to the current ASB project to standardize the "deviation" provisions in all ASOPs and move to the substantial guidance to ASOP No. 41, Actuarial Communications, the language in section 4.6 was substantially curtailed.
+Third, due to the current ASB project to standardize the "deviation" provisions in all ASOPs and move to the substantial guidance to ASOP No. 41, Actuarial Communications, the language in section 4.6 was substantially altered to conform to the new deviation procedures.